DSPy's abstractions worked for us, but its runtime didn't

 Pulling prompts

-What did I mean earlier by a “tightly-coupled inference-time story?”
 Let’s say you want to use your optimized prompts outside of DSPy.
-You’d have to extract them like so:
+You’d have to extract prompts like this:

 {